 With “24-hour” caregiving, there will be two or three caregivers who work 8-12 hour shifts in the care recipient’s home, providing “round the clock” care.
 This type of live in care is more appropriate for individuals who have higher care needs.
 With this type of care, sleeping breaks are not provided, unless a family chooses to allow the caregiver to sleep.

 Unlike other types of aging care, it is very difficult to estimate what live in caregivers cost.
-Estimates range from as low as $1,000 / month to as high as $5,000 / month.
-There are many reasons for the dramatic range, the most significant ones are the geographic area in which the care recipient resides, the amount of care required and whether or not the caregiver maintains a separate residence.
+Estimates range from as low as $1,000 / month to as high as $6,000 / month.
+There are many reasons for the dramatic range.
+The most significant ones are the geographic area in which the care recipient resides, the amount of care required and whether the caregiver maintains a separate residence.
 If one works as a live in caregiver in exchange for room and board, this will obviously offset the cost.
-One should look to the cost of renting a single room in one's geographic area to get an idea of this portion of the compensation.
-Other factors include if a caregiver will provide a vehicle or vice versa, if the care recipient provides the caregiver with access to a vehicle and if it can be used for personal use.
-Finally, the expected frequency of sleep disruption during night-time hours is an area of great sensitivity to the caregiver and sometimes undervalued by the care recipient's family.
+One should look to the cost of renting a single room in one’s geographic area to get an idea of this part of the compensation.
+Other factors include if a caregiver will provide a vehicle.
+Or vice versa, if the care recipient provides the caregiver with access to a vehicle and if it can be used for personal use.
+Finally, the expected frequency of sleep disruption during night-time hours is an area of great sensitivity to the caregiver and sometimes undervalued by the care recipient’s family.

-Viewed another way, for persons requiring full-time care or supervision, the cost of a live-in caregiver is typically less expensive than full-time home care or nursing home care but financially similar when considered as an alternative to assisted living.
-Of course, home ownership, mortgages, rents and other utilities play into the equation, so everyone's situation is different.
+Viewed another way, for persons requiring full-time care or supervision, the cost of a live-in caregiver is typically less expensive than full-time home care or nursing home care.
+But it is financially similar when considered as an alternative to assisted living.
+Of course, home ownership, mortgages, rents and other utilities play into the equation.
+So everyone’s situation is different.